Eirikr70/swag-blocklists/README.md

 Before using it, you should control the paths to the different files.

-This script is quite basic, so any improving proposal will be welcome.
+This script is quite basic, so any improvement proposal will be welcome.
 It can also be used with any other reverse-proxy, taking care of the destination path.

 You can also change the list of the public blocklists you want aggregated in url.txt.

 # Usage

-Install the `blocklists-swag.sh` file and, when in the current directory, execute
+Install the `blocklists-swag.sh` and the `urls.txt` files and, when in the current directory, execute

 ```
 (sudo) ./blocklist-swag.sh /path/of/the/swag/or/nginx/blockips.conf
 ```

+You can check the logs in the `LOG_FILE`.

 You can install a cron job to periodically run it.